OskarJ1993/Black-jack-game/README.md

 ## Techonologies used

-Throghout the projects was following technologies used:
+Throughout the projects was following technologies used:

 - Python3